Return to site

 There are tables spread, ev’ry mouth be fed, for the world is about to turn…”

-Based on the “Song of Mary,” known as the Magnificat in Luke this popular hymn suggests that one day the tables will be turned and God will lift the fortunes of the poor, the marginalized, and the oppressed.
+Based on the “Song of Mary,” known as the Magnificat in Matthew, this popular hymn suggests that one day the tables will be turned and God will lift the fortunes of the poor, the marginalized, and the oppressed.
 Both Jewish and Christian scripture promise there will be a day of reckoning for those who use their positions of wealth and power to further their own ambitions at the expense of justice and the common good.

 Isaiah warns the religious of his day that their fortunes are about to change.
 “The Lord said: Because these people draw near with their mouths and honor me with their lips, while their hearts are far from me, and their worship of me is a human commandment learned by rote; so I will again do amazing things with this people, shocking and amazing.
 The wisdom of their wise shall perish…You turn things upside down!
 Shall the potter be regarded as the clay?
 Shall the thing made say of its maker, ‘He did not make me’; or the things formed say of the one who formed it, ‘He has no understanding’?”
 (Isaiah 29:13-16) Here the prophet suggests that people are using God or religion to accomplish their own ends; they have forgotten that they are the ones who serve the Creator and not the other way around.